asifbacchus/CloudflareDDNS/README.md

 ## cfddns systemd timer unit

-This is the timer file that tells your system how often to call the *cfddns.service* file which runs the *cfddns&#46;sh* script.
+Just like the service file unit, this file **must** be copied to your */etc/systemd/system* directory (or equivalent directory if you're not running Debian/Ubuntu).
+This timer file unit tells your system how often to call the *cfddns.service* file which runs the *cfddns&#46;sh* script.
 By default, the timer is set for 5 minutes after the system boots up (to allow for other processes to initialize even on slower systems like a RasPi) and is then run every 15 minutes thereafter.
 Remember when setting your timer that Cloudflare limits API calls to 1200 every 5 minutes.

 You can change the timer by modifying the relevant section of the *cfddns.timer* file: